HIGHLIGHTS

 Performance

-It comes equipped with a 58.9 kWh lithium-ion battery pack, delivering a WLTP-claimed range of 400 km.
-Although the official charging time remains undisclosed, our calculations estimate that a 7.2 kW AC charger can fully charge the battery from 0% to 100% in around 9 hours.
+It comes equipped with a 58.9 kWh LFP battery pack, delivering a WLTP-claimed range of 400 km.
+With a 7 kW AC charger can fully charge the battery from 0% to 100% in around 9 hours.

-Additionally, using a DC fast charger, the battery can go from 30% to 80% in just about 27 minutes.
+Additionally, it supports up to 130 kW of DC Charging and with it the battery can go from 30% to 80% in just about 27 minutes.

-The J5 accelerates from 0 to 100 km/h in just 7.7 seconds and without an electronic speed limiter, it can push all the way to a top speed of nearly 180 km/h.
+The J5 accelerates from 0 to 100 km/h in just 7.7 seconds, and can push all the way to a top speed of nearly 180 km/h.

 Additional Details

-McPherson Strut and Multi-Link handles the suspension duties.
+McPherson Strut and Multi-Link handle the suspension duties.

 The dimensions are 4380 mm in length, 1860 mm in width, and 1650 mm in height.
 Moreover, the wheelbase is 2620 mm.